 TRANSPARENCY REPORT

 In 2012, BIT issued their first transparency report with the aim of providing insight into requests for personal data at BIT, the number of notice-and-takedown requests BIT has received and processed and how many responsible disclosure reports we have received.
-In this report we publish this information for the year 2019.
+In this report we publish this information for the year 2020.
+The transparency report is also available as a PDF file.

-We publish this information because we think it’s important, especially given the recent developments in the field of privacy, to provide our clients and other interested parties with openness.
-To enable trends to be identified, we have included the figures from 2012 to 2018 in this report as well.
+We publish this information because we consider it important, especially given the recent developments in the field of privacy, to provide openness about this to our relations and other interested parties.
+In order to provide insight into possible trends, we have included the figures from 2016 to 2020 in this report.
+We can also make the figures for 2016 available to you on request.

-Below you find the numbers per category for the received complaints/requests/notifications and the way these were handled.
-This report is also available as pdf-file.
+Below you find per category the number of complaints/requests/notifications received and the way in which they were handled.

 Handover requests